-For example, it’s important to invest in high-quality stainless steel clippers with a sharp edge; if you let your nail clippers go blunt, you will not only struggle with trimming thicker nails, but also risk damaging them by creating small tears in your nails, which may weaken them and cause them to break.
+For example, it’s important to invest in high-quality stainless steel clippers with a sharp edge; if you let your nail clippers go blunt, you will not only struggle with trimming thicker nails but also risk damaging them by creating small tears in your nails, which may weaken them and cause them to break.
 This is particularly important for those who like long and strong nails.

 If you prefer nail files, you have plenty of options at your disposal, so make sure to pick the type that best suits your needs.
 Emery boards (those paper-like nail files) are typically less abrasive than metal files, but just as likely to create tears or splinters.
 Glass files, which tend to be preferred by manicurists, have a smoother surface which is less likely to damage the nail; however, they can be harder to find, and can be pricier than the previous options.